 And there you were.

 You’re about 8, Sophie’s behind you, over your left shoulder.
 Della and Bernard are there.
 I wish I knew what Karl Krause looked like, cuz he’s gotta be in there.
 You knew Della ended up marrying Karl’s big brother Rudolph, right… while you were at the Conservatory?
-That was when the Krauses were still ‘just plain folks’ next door, before Mr Krause built the Shell Beach place that really reflected his wealth.
+That was when the Krauses were still ‘just plain folks’ next door, or so it would’ve seemed to you, before Mr Krause built the Shell Beach place that really reflected his wealth.
 Having these two rich families on either side of you, in and out of their homes, I marvel at how egalitarian childhood is.
 Still though, you could never fall in love outside the Catholic faith; Tiwazzo would never have stood for that.
-And all the families around you were German, either Jewish or Lutheran; they probably felt the same as Tiwazzo.
+And all the families around you were German, either Jewish or Lutheran; they probably felt the same as Tiwazzo, about the Catholics.

 Anyway, Della’s grandmother who threw the party, Mrs. Bel, she was one of old man Goos’ daughters, 51 by then.
 And Mrs. Flanders, on the corner across from them?..
 She was another of Goos’s daughters.
 Mr. Flanders’ sister Florence married Daniel Goos Jr.; they were 2 blocks away.
 And Walter Goos behind you, that stately old place with the Juliette balcony?.. his back yard backed up onto the Krauses’ yard next door.
 They’re everywhere.
 Goos’ kids read like a who’s who list of Lake Charles’ up-and-coming captains of industry, the earliest builders of the magnificent mansions of Broad St.